 Becky moved into her first senior nursing role with the CDHB as the Nurse Educator for Burwood Hospital in 2003.
 She subsequently lead the introduction of PDRP into the CDHB region as PDRP Facilitator.
 Becky took up an expanded role as the Nurse Coordinator for NetP & PDRP in November 2010.

-Yvonne joined the NetP team eight years ago after moving from Auckland to Christchurch.
-Yvonne is currently the lynchpin of the NetP team.
+Yvonne is an Administrator with the New Entry to Practice Programme, working within the Nursing Workforce Development Team.
+Yvonne joined the NetP team after moving from Auckland to Christchurch.
 Yvonne completed an IPM Specialist Certificate in Personnel Management overseas and has an extensive background in Human Resources administration and general administration which comes from working both overseas and in New Zealand.
-Originally from England and having also lived in South Africa, Yvonne and her family are now settled here in New Zealand. email@example.com

 Rebecca joined the NetP team in 2012.
 Rebecca completed a BA in Psychology at the University of Canterbury in 2002 prior to her nursing training, from which she graduated in 2006 through CPIT (now Ara).
 Rebecca worked for five years in older persons' health, primarily in an acute dementia assessment unit, before going on to work in the Bone Marrow Transplant Unit and into her current role.
 Rebecca achieved her PG Dip in health sciences in 2013 through the University of Otago.
 Rebecca has also worked as a Dementia Education Co-ordinator for Primary Care for the South Island Alliance.
 Rebecca currently works 0.5 FTE as a NetP Educator and 0.5 FTE as a Clinical Nurse Specialist for Older Persons Health at Burwood Hospital.